cockpit-project/cockpit/test/README.md

     TEST_JOBS  How many tests to run in parallel.
 The default is 1.

-    TEST_CDP_PORT  Attach to an actually running browser that is compatible with the Chrome Debug Protocol, on the given port.
-Don't use this with parallel tests.

     TEST_BROWSER  What browser should be used for testing.
 Currently supported values:
                      "chromium"
                      "firefox"